James D. Madden, Unidentified Flying Hyperobject:

 Endnotes

-[1] In his 1927 book Being and Time (Sein und Zeit), Martin Heidegger drew on von Uxküell’s Umwelt concept to help developed his own idea of human existence as “being-in-the-world” (In-der-Welt-sein).
+[1] In his 1927 book Being and Time (Sein und Zeit), Martin Heidegger drew on von Uxküell’s Umwelt concept to help develop his own idea of human existence as “being-in-the-world” (In-der-Welt-sein).

 [2] Timothy Morton, Hyperobjects: Philosophy and Ecology at the End of the World.
 Minneapolis: University of Minnesota Press, 2013.